306: Time of the Apes

 Corn dodgers are a traditional southern recipe consisting of dollops of cornbread batter fried in oil.

 Go, go, Godo, watch him go, go, go.
 Go go, Godo, watch him go, go, go.

 A paraphrase of the theme song to Go Go Gophers, a short-lived animated TV series that spun off from Underdog.

 This music sounds like it’s from Sketches of Spain.

-Sketches of Spain is a jazz adaptation of a classical piece, performed by jazz trumpeter Miles Davis and Gil Evans.
+Sketches of Spain is a 1960 album by jazz trumpeter Miles Davis.

 Or Sketches of Spam.